Green Products (product initiatives)

 International Energy Star Program

-Products that meet certain standards can be registered as Energy Star devices as part of an energy-saving program for OA equipment.
-Implemented in 1995 through an agreement between the Japanese and U.S. governments, the international program has now expanded with the participation of the European Union, Canada, Australia, New Zealand, Taiwan, and other countries.
+Products that meet certain standards can be registered as Energy Star devices as part of an energy-saving program for OA equipment that was implemented in 1995 through an agreement between the Japanese and U.S. governments.
+Almost all of Konica Minolta's office equipment meets the latest Energy Star standards.
+In fiscal 2019, models with International Energy Star Program certification (*including equivalent models sold in the EU and Japan), accounted for 80.3% of sales of Konica Minolta's imaging equipment products.

 The Eco Mark was established by the Japan Environment Association in 1989 as a standard environmental labeling system in Japan.
 Konica Minolta's basic policy is to obtain Eco Mark certification for all its office equipment.